devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 ✗ NOT a perfect .tf configuration automatically generated
 ```

-The key concept, worth memorizing verbatim: **import connects existing infrastructure to Terraform state — it does not generate configuration for you.** (Newer Terraform versions do offer `-generate-config-out` tooling to *assist* with this, but even that output is a starting draft you're expected to review and correct, not a guarantee.)
+The key concept, worth memorizing verbatim: **import connects existing infrastructure to Terraform state, it does not generate configuration for you.** (Newer Terraform versions do offer `-generate-config-out` tooling to *assist* with this, but even that output is a starting draft you're expected to review and correct, not a guarantee.)

 ## 26. Drift